 This refers to the dependence of the output signal with ambient temperature and relative humidity and applies to scheme 3.
 Relative humidity does not affect the output signal much for a 0.65 μm radiation thermometer.
 If the humidity is very high, it is not good for the filter and for the electric circuit.
+The ambient temperature affects more on the output signal than the humidity.
 The ambient temperature dependence of seven commercial radiation thermometers (Topcon 181) were determined at NMIJ my measuring a fixed point at different ambient temperatures.
 All the coefficients lay between -0.05 to +0.05 %/K with an average of the absolute coefficients of 0.026 %/K. Even if the room temperature was constant the detector temperature would change through irradiation due to the target.
 The amount of the change of the detector temperature is about 1 °C. If this effect is not corrected 0.026 % error would occur in the fixed point measurement.
 If corrected the error would be 0.005%.
 The ambient effect is small for a radiation thermometer of the LP3 type because the detector temperature is kept constant at 28 °C. When the ambient temperature was changed from 18 °C to 28 °C then the detector temperature changed from 28 °C to 29.5 °C and the output signal increased by 0.045 %.
 If the temperature range was from 21 °C to 25 °C, the change in output would be negligible.